 Not Choosing the Right Platform

-When it comes to running your online store successfully, the software the store wanted can be a loyal ally or your worst enemy.
+When it comes to running your online store successfully, the software the store wants can be a loyal ally or your worst enemy.
 First, you need to understand exactly what functionality you need both for the customer who may purchase and in terms of the management system you will use behind the scenes.

 Research many different types first because it could be costly if you don’t choose the right one!